balancer/code-review/rate-providers/cdcEthRateProvider.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: UNSAFE**
+**Summary judgment: SAFE**

-This rate provider currently bears risk of private key loss for upgradeability as well as data the oracle pushes.
-In the current form this rate provider is not suggested to be used.
+This rate provider should work well with Balancer pools.
+Special note should be taken for the upgradeability of the `LiquidETHV1` as the proclaimed security of the EOA cannot be verified onchain as well as the checks for the rate being pushed by the oracle.
+Read the section on upgradeability & oracles for more information.